UNICEF Canada: Convention of the Rights of the Child

 The 1989 United Nations Convention on the Rights of the Child is a comprehensive human rights treaty which enshrines specific children's rights in international law.
 These rights define universal principles and standards for the status and treatment of children worldwide.

 UNICEF in Canada

 In Canada, UNICEF works to promote the rights of all children living in Canada, regardless of race, religion or nationality and is a member of the Children's Rights Alliance.
 It advocates children's rights around the world, child-sensitive governance, children's rights and well-being, children in fragile and conflict states and other youth engagement programs.

 Operations and Leadership

 UNICEF Canada is headquartered in Toronto, Ontario and maintains regional offices in Montreal, Calgary and Vancouver.
-David Morley is the CEO of the UNICEF Canada.
+Sevaun Palvetzian is the President and CEO of the UNICEF Canada.
 Current members of the National Board of Directors of the Executive Leadership are Linton Carter, Rowena Pinto and Dave Spedding.